Ten Tips for Revealing and Discussing Infidelity

 - Be accountable and be open to measures to increase your partner's sense of safety and trust, especially short-term.

 - Lean into opportunities for healing by welcoming discussion and questions.

 - Tell your partner first. (*Seek counsel if you have special circumstances.)

 - Find resources that may help.

 - Hold hope.

 How To Help Your Spouse Heal from Your Affair by Linda MacDonald (a slim paperback with practical advice)

 Not Just Friends by Shirley Glass

-*Laura Lindekugel, M.S., M.S., LAMFT, SEP is a partner in Rekindle Counseling and specializes in infidelity and midlife crisis.
-You may contact her directly at email@example.com or call 952.806.0014 for more information or to schedule a free 30-minute consultation.
+*Laura Lindekugel, M.S., M.S., LMFT, SEP is a partner in Rekindle Counseling and specializes in infidelity and midlife crisis.
+You may contact her directly at firstname.lastname@example.org or call 952.806.0014 for more information or to schedule a free 30-minute consultation.